 1 JURISDICTION 2 3.
-This Accusation is brought before the Board of Pharmacy (Board), Dep artment of 3 Consumer Affairs, under the authority of the following laws.
-All section references are to the 4 Business and Professions Code (Code) unless otherwise indicated.
+This Accusation is brought before the Board under the authority of the following 3 laws.
+All section references are to the Business and Professions Code (Code) unless otherwise 4 indicated.
 5 4.
-Section 4300, subdivision (a) of the Code states "Every license issued n nay be 6 suspended or revoked."
+Section 4300, subdivision (a) of the Code states "Every license issued may be 6 suspended or revoked."
 7 5.
-Section 4300.1 of the Code states: 8 The expiration, cancellation, forfeiture, or suspension of a board-issue 9 by operation of law or by order or decision of the board or a court of 10 licensee shall not deprive the board of jurisdiction to commence or proceed investigation of, or action or disciplinary proceeding against, the licensee or 11 a decision suspending or revoking the license.
-12 STATUTORY PROVISIONS 13 6.
-Section 482 of the Code states: 14 the rehabilitation of a person when: 15 16 (a) Considering the denial of a license by the board under Section 480; or 17 (b) Considering suspension or revocation of a license under Section 490), 18 Each board shall take into account all competent evidence of rehal furnished by the applicant or licensee. bilitation 19 7.
-Section 490 of the Code provides, in pertinent part, that a board may su spend or 20 revoke a license on the ground that the licensee has been convicted of a crime substantially 21 related to the qualifications, functions, or duties of the business or profession for which the 22 license was issued.
+Section 4300.1 of the Code states: 8 The expiration, cancellation, forfeiture, or suspension of a board-issued license by operation of law or by order or decision of the board or a court of law, the placement of a license on a retired status, or the voluntary surrender of a license by a license of a license of a license by a 9 10 11 licensee shall not deprive the board of jurisdiction to commence or proceed with any investigation of, or action or disciplinary proceeding against, the licensee or to rende a decision suspending or revoking the license.
+STATUTORY PROVISIONS 12 6.
+Section 482 of the Code states: 13 14 Each board under the provisions of this code shall develop criteria to evaluate the rehabilitation of a person when: (a) Considering the denial of a license by the board under Section 480; or 15 16 17 (b) Considering suspension or revocation of a license under Section 490.
+17 Each board shall take into account all competent evidence of rehabilitation furnished by the applicant or licensee.
+19 7.
+Section 490 of the Code provides, in pertinent part, that a board may suspend or 20 revoke a license on the ground that the licensee has been convicted of a crime substantially 21 related to the qualifications, functions, or duties of the business or profession for which the 22 license was issued.
 23 8.
-Section 493 of the Code states: 24 Notwithstanding any other provision of law, in a proceeding conduc 25 board within the department pursuant to law to deny an application for a license or to suspend or revoke a license or otherwise take disciplinary action against a person who holds a license, upon the ground that the applicant or the licensee has been convicted of a crime substantially related to the qualifications, functions, and duties of the 26 27 28 licensee in question, the record of conviction of the crime shall be conviction of the fact that the conviction occurred, but only of that fact, and t may inquire into the circumstances surrounding the commission of the crime he board -0 2 (LETICIA AQUINO) ACCUSATIC to fix the degree of discipline or to determine if the conviction is substantially related to the qualifications, functions, and duties of the licensee in question.
+Section 493 of the Code states: 24 Notwithstanding any other provision of law, in a proceeding conducted by a 25 board within the department pursuant to law to deny an application for a license or to suspend or revoke a license or otherwise take disciplinary action against a person who 26 holds a license, upon the ground that the applicant or the licensee has been convicted of a crime substantially related to the qualifications, functions, and duties of the 27 licensee in question, the record of conviction of the crime shall be conclusive evidence of the fact that the conviction occurred, but only of that fact, and the board 28 may inquire into the circumstances surrounding the commission of the crime in order 2 (REYNA VANNESA WILLIAMSON) ACCUSATIO to fix the degree of discipline or to determine if the conviction is substantially related to the qualifications, functions, and duties of the licensee in question.